Applying for a Federal Government Job

 How Is the Federal Resume Different?

 The format, writing style, order of data, and just about everything else differs between private-sector and federal resumes.
-For instance, your federal resume must contain the complete address of your employer, the number of hours you work(ed) per week, your salary, the name and contact information of your immediate supervisor, your citizenship status, your Social Security number, and other facts not included in a private-sector resume.
+Among information required for your federal resume (but not your private-sector resume) are the complete address of your employer, the number of hours you work(ed) per week, and your citizenship status.

 Your federal resume must contain as many keywords and key phrases listed in the job announcement as you can honestly put in your resume.
 It must also address any KSAs (Knowledge, Skills, and Abilities) listed in the job announcement.